udacity/wechat_store/README.md

-# Whole Framework
+# Homepage

-This is the whole framework for Store Mini Program including tabBar.
+This is Store homepage with virtual data.